Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/implementing-a-provider/implement-pipeline-step/add-pipeline-step-template.rst

     .. important::

-        You must replace **TEMPLATE-ID** with the id for the template that represents the endpoint items folder for your provider.
-This
+        You must replace ``TEMPLATE-ID`` with the id for the template you created named **File System Endpoints Root**.
+This is the
-        is the template created in :doc:`../implement-endpoint/add-ability-to-add-endpoints-to-tenant`.
+        template that represents folder used to store endpoint items for your provider.

     .. note::